esa-esdl/esdl-core/doc/cube_usage.rst

 ----------------------

-In addition to the Data Access API which enables the user to conveniently read data from the file, we provide a Data Analytics Toolkit (DAT) to facilitate analysis and visualization of the Data Cube.
-The DAT is hosted on Github and is developed in close interaction with the scientific community.
-The CABLAB-consortium is leading and directly involved in the development of a toolkit for Python and the Julia programming language (https://github.com/CAB-LAB/CABLAB.jl).
+In addition to the Data Access API which enables the user to conveniently read data from the file, we provide a Data Analytics Toolkit (DAT) to facilitate analysis and visualization of the ESDC.
+The DAT is hosted in `CABLAB's github repositiry <https://github.com/CAB-LAB/CABLAB.jl>`_ and is developed in close interaction with the scientific community.
+The CABLAB team is leading the development of the DAT for Python and Julia.

 Julia implementation of the DAT
 -------------------------------

-The current implementation of the Julia Data Anaytics toolkit consists mainly of 3 parts:
+The current implementation of the Julia Data Analytics toolkit consists of 3 parts:

-  1. A collection of time series and spatial analysis functions, that are easily applicable to data imported from the Data Cube.
+  1. A collection of time-series and spatial analysis functions
-  2. Functions for visualizing time series and spatial maps of Cube Data.
+  2. Functions for visualizing time-series and spatial maps
-  3. A macro that lets a user add custom functions to the Toolkit
+  3. A macro to conveniently add custom functions to the DAT

-1. Collection of analysis functions
+**1. Collection of analysis functions**

-We provide a list of methods to perform basic statistical analysis on the DataCube in a most user-friendly way.
-This means that the user will not have to write source code for applying these basic functions but can simply call a function that accepts a DataCube representation as its first argument.
-Splitting of the data along the appropriate axex, handling of missing data and formatting the rsults are done automatically  by these Toolkit functions.
-Here we provide a list of analysis methods that are currently implemented in the DAT.
-Details about their usage can be found in the DAT documentation:
+We provide several methods to perform basic statistical analyses on the ESDC.
+These methods expect Data Cube representations as first argument.
+Splitting of the data along the appropriate axes, handling of missing data, and formatting of the results are automatically dealt with.
+Currently, the following analytical methods are implemented:

   - **removeMSC** subtracts the mean annual cycle of each time series in the Cube
   - **gapFillMSC** uses the mean annual cycle to fill missinf values per time series in the cube